diSed-dao/refferal/README.md

    * The app pays the seller the total amount minus the royalty fees
    * Royalty fees are collected in the App.
 The owner of the royalty fees (the Creator of the asset) can redeem the royalty fees whenever he/she wants.

 Using this method it is possible to build a general Royalty Fee smart contract that can handle royalty fees on the Algorand blockchain.
-To keep reading, please refer to the main article.

 Check the **Install** section to install all the needed software.